Jackknife Truck Accident: What It Is & Causes (June 2025)

 Summary

-• Filing a lawsuit can help you recover the losses you sustained
+- Filing a personal injury claim can help you recover losses

 In the United States, there are 13.5 million registered trucks.
 2.97 million of these are tractor-trailers, which are essential for the transportation of all types of cargo across the country.
 As useful as these vehicles are, commercial trucks are large and complex to operate, and unfortunately, they can cause serious accidents if anything goes wrong.